No experience necessary. Passion required.

 Undergraduate Volunteers

-If you are interested, please send an email to Dr. Trant and include your resumé/CV and a copy (a screenshot is fine, official is definitely not required) of your high school or university transcript along with a short self-introduction and the reason why you are interested!
+If you are interested, please submit your resumé/CV and a copy (a screenshot is fine, official is definitely not required) of your high school or university transcript.
 At this time, we are only considering FIRST year students to join the group

 Generic Emails of the form “I can haz phd doing science with you?”